jonas3344/CodeIgniterGallery/README.md

 Creates thumbnails for the specified folder and stores them in a thumb-folder inside the gallery-folder.

+writeAttributes('folder_name', array('attributeA' => 'x', 'attributeB' => 'y', etc.))

+replaces the attributes.txt inside of a folder with a new one with the keys and values inside the second parameter

+loadAttributes('folder_name')

+reads the attributes from the attributes.txt inside of a folder.
+If the file doesn't exist it creates a new one with the keys and values out of the config file.

 Feel free to add something or post any questions